Feeding America assists local pantries in fight to end hunger

 “We have reason to be proud of what we do,” says Executive Director of the Oshkosh Area Community Pantry Tom Fojtik who has held this position for 2.5 years.

-“Everybody that comes here we leave happy,” says Charles Ratcliff who has been coming to the pantry for 20 years.
+“Everybody that comes here leaves happy,” says Charles Ratcliff who has been coming to the pantry for 20 years.

 Between 1200 and 1300 hundred families come to the pantry each month.